 Though you’d never know it.

-Now, I don’t follow a vegan diet.
+Now, I don’t follow a completely plant based diet.
 But the fact that this chocolate snack cake happens to be vegan thrills me for one major reason.

 I’ve struggled with what is “too much” when it comes to sharing personal details in this space.
 I’d like it to be authentic to my actual life.
 My favorite part of blogging is the community that comes along with it, and I want to share with you honestly.
 But I also more-than-occasionally get nasty messages about how I should stick to food, and oh, by the way, it’s annoying to have to arduously scroll down the page to the free recipes I’m providing.